Cat-Lips/GodotSharp.SourceGenerators/README.md

 * `SceneTree` class attribute:
   * Generates class property for uniquely named nodes
   * Provides strongly typed access to the scene hierarchy (via `_` operator)
+  * NEW: TscnFilePath for static access to tscn file
 * `GodotOverride` method attribute:
   * Allows use of On*, instead of virtual _* overrides
   * (Requires partial method declaration for use with Godot 4)